vigor19831/ai-assistant/docs/drift.md

 > rules, commit the full text, then compress to one-liners
 > (2026-09-11: #40–#99; 2026-09-12 round 3: #100–#111; 2026-09-14
 > round 4: rule-extracted History rows deduped — lessons live in
-> the Rule Extracted table and architecture.md).
+> the Rule Extracted table and architecture.md; 2026-09-15 round 5:
+> attribution campaign #124–#131, model-era titles retired to §14
+> compaction).
 >
 > Risk hygiene (2026-09-14): bug-fix campaign closed items #112–#120.
 > FUTURE RISKS entries touched by that campaign are annotated with